 However, the use of the term ‘VR’ can be misleading.
 In reality, while urban planners and transport engineers are making increasing use of digital imagery that simulates reality, in most cases it’s ‘AR’ rather than ‘VR’.

-So, what’s AR and how is it used in urban and transport planning?
+What is AR and how is it used in urban and transport planning?

 AR is augmented reality.
 It’s an image of a physical, real-world environment, which has features augmented and modified by computer-generated or extracted real-world sensory input such as video or graphics.
 It differs from VR, because although it enhances the user’s perception of reality, it will be an on-screen experience, using vision and sometimes including sound.
 This differs from VR which is an all surrounding experience, replacing the real world with a simulated one and altering the perception of the user.